 The American publisher having received orders for this work he was unable to fulfil in this country or in England, has been induced to issue to issue the present edition.
 To those who became acquainted with it twenty years since in the pages of the London Magazine, as well as to those whose knowledge of it is only traditional, he trusts its reappearance will not be unwelcome.
 As for the authorship and authencity of these "Confessions", the former has been attributed without denial to De Quincey, and the latter is believed to be unquestionable.
+13

 The next year the firm published the beautifully printed two volume edition of the "Poems" of Alfred Lord Tennyson which served to introduce that poet to America.
 Arrangements were made for the American edition by a gentleman from Cambridge, Massachusetts who was travelling to London and who made the arrangements for the simultaneous publication of the poet's work in the United States by William D. Ticknor and in England by Edward Moxon.
 For an edition of one thousand copies Mr. Ticknor paid the author one hundred and fifty dollars, which, so far as we know, constituted the first real copyright payment made to an English author by an American publisher.
-Unfortunately, it took nearly three years to sell this edition, the state of the second state of the second state the second state and the second state of the second but, notwithstanding the lack of profits, in 1848 Mr. Ticknor stuck to his agreement and issued "The Princess".
+Unfortunately, it took nearly three years to sell this edition, the street of th of the control of the will be the control of the control of the but, notwithstanding the lack of profits, in 1848 Mr. Ticknor stuck to his agreement and issued "The Princess".
 In connection with the copyright payment, an exchange of letters between William D. Ticknor's son and Tennyson forty-seven years later is of interest.

-13 Thomas De Quincey, Confessions of an English Opium Eater.
-Introduction. successful and and and the second state of the American State of the S
+Thomas De Quincey, Confessions of an English Opium Eater.
+Introduction.